kmhuads/f24_data203/hw1/hw1.md

         menu = make_menu()
         make_order(menu)
       ```
-      Minmally, you output would look like this:
+      Minimally, you output would look like this:
       ```python
         ['Jamaican Patties', 'Jerk Chicken Wings', 'Brown Stew Fish with Rice and Peas', 'Brown Stew Fish with Rice and Peas', 'Jerk Chicken',